-3) Carbon dioxide diffusing capacity (DLCO): This may be decreased in patients with idiopathic PH and is particularly low in patients with concomitant parenchymal lung disease.
+3) Carbon monoxide diffusing capacity (DLCO): This may be decreased in patients with idiopathic PH and is particularly low in patients with concomitant parenchymal lung disease.

-7. Computed tomography (CT) of the chest demonstrating main pulmonary artery enlargement (≥29 mm), right ventricular dilation, right atrial dilation, or a main pulmonary artery to ascending aorta diameter ratio ≥1 is suggestive of PH.
+7. Chest computed tomography (CT) demonstrating main pulmonary artery enlargement (≥29 mm), right ventricular dilation, right atrial dilation, or a main pulmonary artery to ascending aorta diameter ratio ≥1 is suggestive of PH.
 Unenhanced cuts can identify parenchymal lung disease and discriminate between group 3 and group 1 PH.
 Characteristic findings of PVOD can also be observed on CT.
 Contrast enhancement of the pulmonary vasculature is critical for the evaluation of CTEPH.

 8. Catheterization of the right heart and main pulmonary artery is the gold standard in the hemodynamic assessment of pulmonary circulation and should be completed prior to the initiation of PAH-targeted therapies to provide critical diagnostic and prognostic information.
 In patients with idiopathic, heritable, or drug-induced PAH, perform acute vasoreactivity testing using a potent pulmonary artery vasodilator (nitric oxide, prostacyclin, or IV adenosine) to assess for vasodilator response, the presence of which has critical treatment and prognostic implications.
 Hemodynamic evaluation should be completed at dedicated centers of excellence with experience in managing patients with PAH.

 9. Other studies depend on the suspected underlying condition.